 Three CBCR volunteers met Tess and another Border Collie on a cold, rainy day in December of 2019.
 Their owner had died without anyone knowing, and the two dogs were left on their own.
 We don’t know how long they had to fend for themselves, but they were severely underweight and malnourished when they were found.
 She was very skittish and appeared to be a flight risk.
-While she and took treats, you could not easily touch her.
+While she stretched toward you and took treats, you could not easily touch her.

 Tess tested heartworm positive during her first veterinary visit.
 Tess is now a healthy weight, has been spayed and, is free of heartworms!
 While undergoing treatment for heartworms, she needed to be exercise restricted.
 She is no longer exercise restricted, and she loves to run.

 She sits nicely to let you put her leash on and walks well on a leash.
 When walking up the driveway, she scans to see if people or dogs are on the street.
 If she sees or hears a person or a dog, even if they are 250 feet away, she will bolt back to the house.
 On the other hand, she enjoys walking in the woods where she finds lots of things to sniff and sometimes even something stinky to roll in.
 She, therefore, needs a home in a rural area with a secure, physical fence.